-This is not my recipe.
+First, let me start off by saying that this is not my original recipe.
 I found it somewhere, and much to my frustration I can't remember where I saw it, so I can't give credit to the right person and that's bothering me.
 If you know whose this is, please let me know so I can credit them.

 Doesn't even need a measuring cup, let alone a thermometer.
 You will use your condensed milk can as the measuring device.
 When I say one can of water, I mean use the condensed milk can to measure the water.

-- Use the can of condensed milk as your measure
+- Use the can of condensed milk as your measuring device.

 - Use hot water to get the last of the condensed milk out